Did You Know Vitamin K-2 Helps Improve Blood Sugar Levels?

 Among other “weirder” foods.

-Because most Americans rely on different kinds of food it’s lead to vitamin K-2 levels declining nationwide.
+Because most Americans rely on different kinds of food it leads to vitamin K-2 levels declining nationwide.

 Because vitamin K-2 levels are declining it shows why supplementation with vitamin K-2 is so important.